Geometric Vertex Algebras: Geometric Vertex Algebras

-for~$n=0$ is called the \emph{vacuum vector}~$\vac$ of~$\V$, or unit.
-It is actually an element of~$\V_0 \subseteq \V$ because it is invariant under the action of~$\C^\times$.
+for~$n=0$ is called the \emph{vacuum vector}~$\vac$ of~$\V$, or unit. \end{definition} The vacuum vector is actually an element of~$\V_0 \subseteq \V$ because it is invariant under the action of~$\C^\times$.
 The case~$n=0$ of the associativity axiom implies that

 for~$a_1,\ldots, a_m \in \V$ and~$z\in \C^{m+1} \setminus\Delta$.

 The next proposition says that the action of~$\C^\times$ on~$\V$ extends to an action of the group~$\C^\times \ltimes \C$ of affine transformations of~$\C$ on the subspace